Dear Fielding Community Members,

 Fielding is a higher education institution committed to the overall development of student-practitioners who have a raised awareness and consciousness of their kinship with all living and non-living entities of this earth.
 We will continue to center sustainability on the ethics of Indigenous knowledge and approaches to learning, relating, and collaborating with all environmental partners who have a vested interest in just and sustainable communities.
 This includes Indigenous Elders; diverse communities; artists; storytellers; researchers; students; and plant, animal, and mineral life.
 Our framework envisions a future where representation is broad and forward-thinking while honoring the past and building a just, equitable, and vibrant future.
 This encompassing view aspires to a more socially just and inclusive future for all.

-On March 10, the day of Fielding’s 49th Anniversary, we will host a Global Call across the World to share our stories of service.
-Please join us!
-Stay tuned for details via fielding.edu.
+On March 10, the day of Fielding’s 49th Anniversary, we hosted a Global Call across the World to share our stories of service.
+Thank you to those who joined the call!

 What to do next: